wdhg/reggie/README.md

 ## Example programs

-`examples/prog0` registers 0 and 1 to values of 3 and 4 respectively:
+`examples/prog0` puts 3 and 4 into R0 and R1 respectively:

 ```
 L0: R0+ -> L1